Code-Institute-Submissions/MS1-The-Love-Letter/README.md

 ## Credits

 ### Content

-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for the callout section hyperlink to remove the on click underline was copied from the [Stack Overflow](https://stackoverflow.com/questions/27989672/why-is-link-underline-appearing-after-clicking-the-link)

 ### Media

 **Callout**

 Images bought from [Almay.com](https://www.alamy.com/) with full license to be used in project.